 Here are the few indispensable tools that should be a part of every investor’s research process.

 PE ratio: - Price to Earnings' ratio, which indicates for every rupee of earnings how much an investor is willing to pay for a share.
 A general rule of thumb is that shares trading at a low P/E are undervalued (it depends on other factors too).
-Gopal Iron & Steels has a PE ratio of -22.3521320495186 which is low and comparatively undervalued .
+Gopal Iron & Steels has a PE ratio of 22.1441774491682 which is high and comparatively overvalued .

 Inventory turnover ratio: - Inventory Turnover ratio is an activity ratio and is a tool to evaluate the liquidity of a company's inventory.
 It measures how many times a company has sold and replaced its inventory during a certain period of time.
 Gopal Iron & Steels has an Inventory turnover ratio of 0 which shows that the management is inefficient in relation to its Inventory and working capital management.